lwsjs/lws/README.md

 ***This documentation is a work in progress.***

-Lws is a tool for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 local web server.
-It's intended to facilitate rapid, full-stack Javascript development.
-Its has a very lean core - behaviour is added via plugins giving you full control over what features are activated, how HTTP requests are handled, responses created, activity visualised etc.
+A tool for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 local web server.
+It's intended to facilitate rapid, full-stack Web Platform development.

+Its has a very lean core - behaviour is added via plugins giving you full control over what features are activated, how HTTP requests are handled, responses created, caches controlled, activity visualised etc.

 Core features.

 * Launch an HTTP, HTTPS or HTTP2 server.
-* Use one or more custom or pre-built middleware plugins to attach only the behaviour required by your specific project.
+* Use one or more custom or pre-built middleware plugins to attach the behaviour required by your project.
 * Attach a custom view to personalise how activity is visualised.
 * Store config at any level - project, user or system.
 * Programmatic and command-line APIs.